Media & Speaking

 About Julie

 Julie Cochrane is a clinical hypnotherapist and Rapid Transformational Therapy practitioner who works with people worldwide over Zoom.
 She specialises in emotional imprints, the early subconscious patterns that quietly shape anxiety, self-doubt and the sense of being stuck.
-Her work goes underneath insight to the place where change actually happens.
+Her core belief: patterns aren't personality.
+They're learned responses.
+And because they were learned, they can change.

 Her focus is the gap between awareness and change.
 Most people who find her already understand their problem.
 They've read the books and done the talking.
 They know why they feel the way they do.
 What they can't work out is why none of that knowing has shifted anything.
-Julie's work lives in that gap.
+Julie's work helps people move beyond insight and reconnect with themselves in ways that create lasting change.
 She works with the subconscious mind to reach the emotional imprints formed early in life, the ones that keep replaying long after the original moment has passed.

 She holds certifications in clinical hypnotherapy, trauma-informed RTT, the Rewind Technique and integration coaching.
 She's a member of the IACT and the National Guild of Hypnotists.
 Alongside her one-to-one practice she created Noma, drawn from years of work in the therapy room: support in the moment and a path to lasting change.